zroger49/ubiwhere_transit_speed_project/README.md

 This step will build the Docker images and start the containers for the Django application.
 The data to be imported is in "data" folder.

+### Testing:

+Postman requests for testing all the endpoints are available at project_traffict_monitor.postman_collection.json